Posted October 2025

 Source: Employment Security Department/Labor Market Information and Research Division, Covered Employment (QCEW)

-Top five sectors in terms of wages/payroll in 2023:
+Top five sectors in terms of total wages paid in 2024:

 Workforce demographics for Grant County